hodzanassredin/hodzanassredin.github.com/_posts/2014-07-07-real_world_monad_problem.md

 	}
 }
 {% endhighlight %}
-Very simple helper class which serialise objects to json on a file system and vice versa.
+Very simple helper class, which serialises objects to json on a file system and vice versa.
 Now we should define workflow class.
-We probably will use workflow in this way:
+We probably will use workflows in this way:

 1. Define a workflow
 1. Create the workflow instance, probably with some params.
 2. Invoke Execute Method
 3. Check result, it could be some activity for execution or final result.
-In case of final result we can stop, but in other case we should do some asked activity.
+In case of final result we can stop, but in other case we should execute returned activity.
 4. Save workflow into storage.
-5. On activity response load workflow from storage and set result.
+5. On activity response, load workflow from storage and add a result.
 6. Go to step 2

 Lets describe it in code and specify behaviour of Ask and Show commands.